Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 ## Constants

+All of our constants are private and are hardcoded at time of smart contract creation.
 Let's go through constants one by one:

 ```Solidity
 /**